kubevirt/user-guide/creation/interfaces-and-networks.md

       "mtu": 1500
     }'
 ```
+The requested `k8s.v1.cni.cncf.io/resourceName` annotation must point to an
+exposed host interface (via the `master` attribute, on the
+`macvtap-deviceplugin-config` `ConfigMap`).

 Finally, to create a VM that will attach to the aforementioned Network, refer
 to the following VMI spec: